fonttools/fonttools/README.md

 ### Attributes
 * `name`: string.
 The name of the glyph.
 * `unicode`: string.
 Unicode value for this glyph, in hexadecimal.
+* `mute`: optional attribute, number 1 or 0.
+Indicate if this glyph should be supressed in the output.

 # 4.2.1 `note` element
 * String.
 The value corresponds to glyph.note in UFO.